Dbrice13/Getting_cleaningdata_assignment/CodeBook.md

 # mean_and_std.csv

-* contains 1 0300 (including header) rows and 82 columns (including enumeration column) in a default csv format
+* contains 1 0300 (including the header) rows and 82 columns (including the enumeration column) in default csv format

 variables:
 *  id